Frequently Asked Questions

 Are the residence halls air-conditioned?

-DeChantal and Farrell Hall are both air-conditioned.
+DeChantal, Farrell and Sisters of Charity Halls are air-conditioned.
 Brownlee, Havey, Maura, Canevin, and Lowe Halls are not air-conditioned.

 What is the policy for air conditioners?